 Adding a Reports Widget

 The process of adding a Reports widget to a Dashboard is similar to adding any other widget type.
+It follows the three standard steps:

 1. Selecting a Widget Type